siddarthtv/AIR-Assignment/README.md

 ## Flow

-- Posting list and bigrams posting list are created from the Snippets
+- Posting list and bigrams posting list are created from the Snippets (run createIndices.py)
 - These are used to narrow down candidate documents for word queries, phrase queries, wilcard queries
 - Vector space models of the candidates are built with TF-IDF scores
 - Candidate documents are ranked based on relevance and displaced